 - Preheat the oven to 200°C/400°F/Gas Mark 6.

-- Trim the rhubarb and cut into 5cm (2 inch) pieces.
+- Peel (if needed) and trim the rhubarb into 5cm (2-inch) pieces.
 Place on a baking tray, sprinkle with the vanilla sugar and bake in the preheated oven for about 10 minutes until just tender.
 Remove from the heat and cool.

 - To make the crumble, combine the flour, butter, demerara sugar and biscuits into the bowl of a food processor and pulse until you have a crumble texture.